Use the Edit – Find function located in the browser to search within this document.

 Long Term Disability benefits on the ExxonMobil Disability Plan

-A. The Plan provides benefits for long-term disabilities.
+The Plan provides benefits for long-term disabilities.
 The availability, amount and duration of the benefit depend on a number of factors described in this section.

 Eligibility for benefits